Community Development Block Grant (CDBG)

 CDBG funds can also be used for brick and mortar projects that benefit low and moderate income residents in other ways.
 For example:

-Adaptive Reuse for Senior Activity Center Project – The former Paul S. Doble Army Reserve Center will be renovated by the City into a Senior Activity Center serving Portsmouth residents.
-The project is a multi-year effort and will include parking and outdoor facilities for seniors.
-In addition to CDBG dollars, funding for this adaptive reuse project comes from the Daniel Street Trust and general funds.
+Adaptive Reuse for Senior Activity Center Project – The former Paul S. Doble Army Reserve Center was renovated by the City into a Senior Activity Center serving Portsmouth residents.
+The project was a multi-year effort and will include parking and outdoor facilities for seniors.
+In addition to CDBG dollars, funding for this adaptive reuse project came from the Daniel Street Trust and general funds.
 For a history and timeline of the project, click here.

 - Redevelopment of Cross Roads House – The primary emergency and transitional homeless shelter in the region was awarded $100,000 toward a large scale redevelopment of the facility.
 Redevelopment included accessibility upgrades and general facility improvements.
 CDBG investments in this facility and other facilities of non-profits organizations serving special populations and residents earning low or moderate incomes is a cornerstone of the local and national CDBG program.